herrera-ignacio/architect-handbook/design-patterns/data/table-data-gateway/README.md

 *Table Data Gateway* is probably the simplest database interface pattern to use, as it maps so nicely onto a database table or record type.
 It also makes a natural point to encapsulate the precise access logic of the data source.

 *Table Data Gateway* works particularly well with *Table Module*, where it produces a record set data structure for the *Table Module* to work on.
-It is also very suitable for *Transaction Scripts*. *Data Mapper* gives a bettewr isolation between *Domain Model* and the database.
+It is also very suitable for *Transaction Scripts*. *Data Mapper* gives a better isolation between *Domain Model* and the database.

 Interestingly, it often makes sense to have the *Data Mappers* talk to the database via *Table Data Gateways*.
 It can be very effective if you want to use metadata for the *Table Data Gateways* but prefer handcoding for the actual mapping to the domain objects.